BEST Banff Hostels Under $50 a Night!

 HI Banff Alpine Center

-Hi Banff Alpine Center
+- Booking.com — HI Banff Alpine Center

-g lodging to travelers for decades who come to enjoy the natural wonders of the park.
-As it’s a pretty large hostel there are a number of facilities that help with a comfortable stay.
+HI Banff Alpine Center is a large hostel just outside the Banff town center.
+It’s a rustic Banff hostel that’s been offering lodging to travelers who come to enjoy the natural wonders of the park for decades.
+As it’s a pretty large hostel, there are several facilities that help with a comfortable stay.
 There are several self-catering kitchens, BBQ grills, laundry, ski storage, a full-service restaurant, and a bar with darts, billiards, and foosball.

 Banff International Hostel

-Banff International Hostel is not associated with the Hostel International brand of HI run hostels like many of the other hostels around the park.
+Banff International Hostel is not associated with the Hostel International brand of HI-run hostels like many of the other hostels around the park.

 YWCA Banff Hotel

-So guests have easy access to the Bow River Falls, Bow River Trail, and the Banff Gondola.
-It’s probably the most basic hostel in Banff and the facilities are dated.
+So, guests have easy access to the Bow River Falls, Bow River Trail, and the Banff Gondola.
+It’s probably the most basic hostel in Banff, and the facilities are dated.
 However, it is one of the better values in town as it’s a pretty cheap hostel in Banff.

 HI Lake Louise Alpine Center

 Amenities on-site include an indoor pool, hot tub, fitness area, lounge with fireplace, library, and outdoor fireplace.
 The location is in Lake Louise village, a couple minutes’ drive to Lake Louise and the ski resort.
 There is not much in terms of frills here, but it’s clean and has plenty to offer for a comfortable stay.
-Given its location rates are still not cheap, but affordable for Lake Louise.
+Given its location, rates are still not cheap, but they are affordable for Lake Louise.

 HI Mosquito Creek